-SN-549s, PRACTICUM - SPECIAL NEEDS (5-12) (VARIABLE CR)
+SN-549S, PRACTICUM - SPECIAL NEEDS (5-12) (VARIABLE CR)

 To earn 11.5 credits, the student will spend at least 12 weeks (300 clock hours) in an inclusive general education setting or 150 hours in an inclusive general education setting and 150 hours in a separate or substantially separate setting for students with moderate disabilities.
 (Some students may be eligible to complete a partial practicum for 6 credits.
-They will spend at least six weeks [150 clock hours] in an inclusive general education setting and 75 hours in a separate or substantially separate setting for students with moderate disabilities.)
+They will spend at least six weeks [150 clock hours] in an inclusive general education setting or 75 hours in an inclusive general education setting and 75 hours in a separate or substantially separate setting for students with moderate disabilities.)
 Local school districts cooperate by providing experiences in resource rooms and other special facilities.
 The student is expected to demonstrate competence as a teacher of students identified as having moderate special needs.
 Supervision will be provided by the cooperating practitioner, the college supervisor, and school district administrators.